pen-lang/pen/doc/src/guides/building-an-executable.md

 ## Building a package

-To build the package, you run a `pen build` command in the package directory.
+To build the package, you run a `pen build` command in the package's directory.

 ```sh
 pen build